Tim O'Donnell (Gaelic footballer)

-Tim O'Donnell (7 March 1907 – 15 July 2003) was an Irish sportsperson, also brother of legendary John Kerry O’Donnell.
-He played Gaelic football with his local club Camp and was a member of the Kerry senior inter-county team from the 1929 until 1937.
+Tim O'Donnell (7 March 1907 – 15 July 2003) was an Irish sportsperson, and brother of the legendary John Kerry O’Donnell.
+He played Gaelic football with his local club Camp and was a member of the Kerry senior inter-county team from 1929 until 1937.
 The Holder of 3 senior All-Ireland medals won in 1929, 1930 and 1937, sadly he lost out on two more All-Ireland wins in 1931 and 32’ due to a knee injury in 1931.
 In his last all-Ireland win in 1937, his knee injury that he had suffered with for so long resurfaced and he had to retire.
-In total he won three senior All-Ireland medals, three National leagues, five Munster championships and a Railway Cup Medal, a very successful career, creating a never ending love for Gaelic football for his family.
-At the time of his death O'Donnell was Kerry's oldest surviving All-Ireland medal winner.
+In total he won three senior All-Ireland medals, three National leagues, five Munster championships and a Railway Cup Medal.
+He had a very successful career, creating a never ending love for Gaelic football for his family.
+At the time of his death, O'Donnell was Kerry's oldest surviving All-Ireland medal winner.
 He died at the age of 96 in a Dublin hospital.